-Three RADA alumni have been nominated in the BAFTA TV Awards, for performances in BBC drama and comedy.
+Two RADA alumni were awarded BAFTA TV Awards last night, for their performances in BBC drama and comedy.

-Alumna Wunmi Mosaku is also nominated for her first BAFTA: she is in the running for Best Supporting Actress for her performance as Gloria Taylor in Damilola, Our Loved Boy, based on the true story of the murder of nine-year-old Damilola Taylor.
+Alumna Wunmi Mosaku won her first BAFTA, coming away with the award for Best Supporting Actress for her performance as Gloria Taylor in Damilola, Our Loved Boy, based on the true story of the murder of nine-year-old Damilola Taylor.

-Completing the trio of RADA nominees is Phoebe Waller-Bridge.
-Fresh from awards success at the NME and RTS Awards, she has been nominated for the BAFTA for Female Performance in a Comedy Programme for her lead role in Fleabag, for which she also wrote the script.
-Her co-star Olivia Colman is also nominated in the same cateogry, while the show is up for the award for Scripted Comedy.
+Meanwhile in the comedy categories, Phoebe Waller-Bridge also won her first BAFTA for Female Performance in a Comedy Programme for her lead role in Fleabag, adapted from her hit one-woman stage show.
+Her co-star Olivia Colman was also nominated in the same category, while the show was up for the award for Scripted Comedy.
 This award follows Phoebe's success at the NME and RTS Awards.

 BBC drama Happy Valley (with a cast including RADA alumni James Norton and Katherine Kelly) won two awards including Best Drama, while alumnus Daniel Mays was nominated for his first BAFTA for Best Supporting Actor, for his role as Sergeant Danny Waldron in the third series of Line Of Duty.